-Amount of the Contribution: \$ Date of the Contribution: Type of contribution (check one): Monetary In-kind f in-kind contribution, please specify items contributed/services rendered: Contributor Name (Print): Street Address (no P.O.
-Boxes): City/State/Zip: For donors of at least \$100 (cumulatively), the follow lowing information is required: Occupation: Emplo oyer: (If self-employed, provide the name of the business) Please verify that your contribution is not a prohib ited contribution by marking the box next to each item below: personal contributions are aggregated with the that contributions from multiple entities also at 1) share the majority of members of their 2) share three or more, or a majority of, of 3) are owned or controlled by the same material are in a parent-subsidiary relationship; fficers; najority shareholder(s); contract requiring approval by City Council, an 1) board chair, president, chief executive of equivalent of one or more of those por 2) owner with ownership interest of 20% of or more; or agent of the entity who is authorized to represent the entity before der Oakland's Campaign Reform Act as specified above.
+Individual Contribute or verification Card Amount of the Contribution: \$ Date of the Contribution: Type of contribution (check one): Monetary In-kind I If in-kind contribution, please specify items contributed/se rvices rendered: Contributor Name (Print): Street Address (no P.O.
+Boxes): City/State/Zip: For donors of at least \$100 (cumulatively), the following inf formation is required: Occupation: Employer: (If se elf-employed, provide the name of the business) Please verify that your contribution is not a prohibited cor ntribution by marking the box next to each item below: my personal contributions are aggregated with the interest, and that contributions from multiple entities the entities: 1) share the majority of members of their board of 2) share three or more, or a majority of, officers; 3) are owned or controlled by the same majority selection aparent-subsidiary relationship; or contract requiring approval by City Council, and I do no so: 1) board chair, president, chief executive officer functional equivalent of one or more of those 2) owner with ownership interest of 20% or more; or of the entity who is authorized to represent the entity I certify that this contribution is not prohibited under Oakla nd's Campaign Reform Act as specified above.
 XContributor Signature Date